AESOPLITE/AL2/Reconstruction/README.md

 >make

 **Come back to the main directory and copy pcm file to lib:

 >cd ..

 >cp src/*/*pcm lib

+**Compile the tools.cpp using the command line in HowtoCompiletollscpp.txt

 **Create the main executable file by typing:
 >xmkmf